DevNambi/blog-drafts/110 - Data Stack.md

 It's the model that defines the engineering around the entire Internet.

 Data engineering doesn't have an equivalent model.
-This is my attempt to create one.
+It needs one as technology stacks, connectors, and processing models are invented, evolve, and die at a furious pace.

 ### The Elephant Has Left the Building